Graduation Equity Webinar Series

 360-790-1446

 Graduation: A Team Effort (GATE) Equity Webinars are an hour and a half long and an opportunity to learn from people trying innovative approaches across the state.
-Webinar topics include attendance, early warning systems, school climate, youth voice, college readiness, and more.
+Webinar topics include behavior and belonging, early warning systems, school climate, youth voice, college readiness, staff wellness, and more.

 The National Equity Project defines educational equity as each child receiving what they need to develop their full academic and social potential.
 This aligns with our mission at OSPI.